Interview with Ghobad Shiva

 ZH: And your advice to the new generation of passionate designers?

-Now this integrity is getting transferred to the new generation and I wish this generation do not insist only on practicality of graphic design but be careful with the cultural and artistic growth of the old tree of our county’s culture and present the graphic of Iran in its best way and more influential to world’s people and especially our own people.
+Now, this integrity is getting transferred to the new generation, and I wish this generation not only to insist on the practicality of graphics, but pay attention to the cultural and artistic growth of the old culture tree of our country, and present the way most influential.

-In collaboration by ZH media and Pouryousef Gallery
+In collaboration with ZH media and Pouryousef Gallery

 Photo by Ladan Rezaeian